obiba/s3.resourcer/README.md

 ### S3 Spark Connector

-The resource is a [Parquet](https://parquet.apache.org/) file which location is described by a URL with scheme `spark+s3` (Amazon Web Services S3 file store) or `spark+s3+http` or `spark+s3+https` (Minio implementation of the S3 API over HTTP).
-The dataset will not be download as a file: instead of that Apache Sparck will be used to access the resource, with the help of sparklyr.
+The resource is a [Parquet](https://parquet.apache.org/) file which location is described by a URL with scheme `s3+spark` (Amazon Web Services S3 file store) or `s3+spark+http` or `s3+spark+https` (Minio implementation of the S3 API over HTTP).
+The dataset will not be download as a file: instead of that Apache Spark will be used to access the resource, with the help of sparklyr.
 To authenticate, the AWS/Minio key is the resource's identity and the AWS/Minio secret is the resource's secret.

 For instance this is a valid resource object that can be accessed by the `S3SparkDBIConnector`:

 ```
 library(s3.resourcer)
-res <- resourcer::newResource(url="spark+s3://my_bucket/mtcars")
+res <- resourcer::newResource(url="s3+spark://my_bucket/mtcars")
 client <- resourcer::newResourceClient(res)
 client$asTbl()
 ```